Russian frigate Dzerzhinskiy: Construction and career

 The frigate discovered an unidentified fishing vessel around 2.3 nmi from Medny Island, Komandorski Islands on 24 November 1999 at 07:00 local time.
 Dzerzhinskiy ordered the fishing vessel to stop, which was ignored and the chase ensued for 2 hours, which at that point the frigate fired a warning shot with its gun and ignored by the intruder.
 An hour later Dzerzhinskiy fired another warning shot.
 At around 13:00 the border guards were ordered to fire directly at the intruder using a Kalashnikov rifle with tracer rounds.
-The intruder, which is a 1,500 tonnes Japanese trawler Meise Maru 128, stopped and was boarded by personnel from Dzerzhinskiy.
+The intruder, which was a 1,500 tonnes Japanese trawler Meise Maru 128, stopped and was boarded by personnel from Dzerzhinskiy.
 There were no casualties among the 27 crew members of the trawler.
 Meise Maru 128 was brought to Petropavlovsk-Kamchatsky on 27 November.

 In June 2006, Dzerzhinskiy discovered an unidentified vessel in the Sea of Okhotsk.
 The frigate ordered the suspected poachers to stop to be inspected, but they evaded and started fleeing.
 After Dzerzhinskiy threatened to use its weapons and a Ka-27 helicopter was dispatched to search the area, the vessel stopped.
 The vessel's crew, turned out to be MTP Priozerny from Magadan, then started to scuttle Priozerny as the border guards approached it.

 On the night of 26–27 September 2007, during the border operation "Krab-2007", a Russian border guard aircraft detected a fishing vessel in the Sea of Okhotsk with its transponder turned off, no identification marks and flag, and also did not respond to communication from the border guard.
 Dzerzhinskiy was sent to inspect the vessel.
-The fishing vessel tried to evade the border guard ship and when Dzerzhinskiy ordered the vessel to stop, a chase ensued throughout the night.
+The fishing vessel tried to evade the border patrol ship and when Dzerzhinskiy ordered the vessel to stop, a chase ensued throughout the night.
 After warning shot has been fired, the unidentified vessel stopped and its crew were scuttling the fishing vessel.
 As Dzerzhinskiy closed in and noticed that the fishing vessel begun to list, the frigate lowered its rescue equipment.
 After further inspection, the fishing vessel was owned by a Sakhalin fishing company.
 All 17 crew members of the vessel were Russian citizen, and they were taken aboard the frigate.

+As of 2022, Dzerzhinskiy was the only active vessel in the Coast Guard of Russia that was awarded with the Order of the Red Banner.

+Dzerzhinskiy was decommissioned on 14 April 2023.
+The second ship of the Project 23550 patrol ship—its replacement—was also named Dzerzhinskiy.